 AI agent orchestration is the coordination of multiple AI agents — each with distinct capabilities and tool access — to accomplish complex tasks no single agent can complete alone.
 An orchestrator decomposes a complex goal into subtasks, assigns them to appropriate worker agents, manages execution dependencies, and aggregates results.

 In software development, this pattern has become essential because modern codebases are too large and complex for single-agent loops.
+Gartner predicts 40% of enterprise applications will integrate task-specific AI agents by end of 2026, up from less than 5% in 2025.
 A feature might require a security review, API design, frontend implementation, database migration, and test generation — each suited to a different specialized agent.

 The field has two distinct layers.
 The execution layer consists of the coding agents themselves: Cursor, Codex, Claude Code, Gemini.
 The orchestration layer sits above them — decomposing tasks, routing work, managing dependencies, tracking progress.
+The ai agent workflow that connects these two layers is what determines whether agents execute with precision or produce expensive rework.
+As Addy Osmani writes in The Code Agent Orchestra, the hard problem isn't making agents smarter — it's making them work together.
 Most developers have execution agents.
 Few have an orchestration layer.
 That gap is where rework, conflicts, and manual coordination overhead live.

 Ready to Try Tekk.coach?